dyx/cc-stat-bar/README.md

 /statusline delete
 ```

-2. If you installed it manually, delete `cc-stat-bar.js` from your `.claude` directory.
+2. If you installed `cc-stat-bar` globally, you can uninstall it with `npm uninstall -g cc-stat-bar`.

 ## Advanced Configuration